aprilcr87/YouAreEll/README.md

 * jackson json https://github.com/FasterXML/jackson

-And you may wish to create a couple classes `public class Message` and `public class Id` to make handling the abstractions implied by the API easier.
+And you may wish to create a couple classes `public class Entity.Message` and `public class Entity.Id` to make handling the abstractions implied by the API easier.

 Jackson can help you parse the json into objects,and objects back into JSON strings.
 Be sure to research how you can